isaac60103/TensorFlow-LSTM/README.md

 # Tensorflow-LSTM
 <p>[Description]</p>
 This repo use LSTM cell to train Jin-Yong novel, which is written by famous Chinese novelist.
+I choose character-level language as model and generate a short paragraph to see if it is

 [How to use]